Sandra Beyda-Lorie, Ph.D., Professor, Dean

 In addition, convictions related to certain offenses, other than those listed in Section 21B-80 of the School Code [105 ILCS 5/21B-80] that result in automatic revocation or denial of licensure, may lead to denial of licensure if they demonstrate that the applicant is not of good character as required by Section 21B-15 of the School Code.
 Accordingly, each applicant for the issuance, registration, or renewal of an Illinois professional educator license, educator license with stipulations or substitute teaching license or for the addition of another credential (e.g., endorsement, approval, designation), including any credential issued under Subpart G of this Part, shall be required to indicate on the relevant form whether he or she has ever been convicted of a felony or of any sex, narcotics, or drug offense (whether felony or misdemeanor) in Illinois or any other state.

-The Daniel L. Goodwin College of Education requires LIVESCAN Federal Fingerprint Background Checks of those registering to complete major field-based clinical experiences.
-Students may be subject to multiple checks if enrolling or participating in a clinical experience after the expiration date.
+The Daniel L. Goodwin College of Education requires LIVESCAN Illinois State Police and Federal Fingerprint Background Checks of those registering to complete field-based experiences.
+Students may be subject to multiple checks if enrolling or participating in a field experience where an additional background check is required.

-The Daniel L. Goodwin College of Education requires LIVESCAN Federal Fingerprint background checks of those registering to complete student teaching less than three months prior to the start of the semester in which student teaching is taken.
+The Daniel L. Goodwin College of Education requires LIVESCAN Illinois State Police and Federal Fingerprint background checks of those registering to complete student teaching less than three months prior to the start of the semester in which student teaching is taken.

 During the student teaching period, the student teacher follows the calendar of the school/district, not NEIU, with respect to holidays and vacations.
 Those planning to student teach in the Spring semester must not plan travel or vacations in advance of receiving a confirmed student teaching assignment.
 If advance plans are made and conflict with school/district Spring Vacation times, travel plans will need to be altered.
 Teacher Candidates who plan vacations in advance of knowing the school district calendar risk being unable to complete their plans as scheduled if the vacation period conflicts with the school/district calendar.